Ever heard the story about the Tates Compass ?

 Well I bought an imitation Tates compass online.
 Its a lovely Brass compass and apparently it even glows in the dark.

-The problem is not that is points South, the trouble is my new compass rarely points even close to North.
+The problem is not that is points South, the trouble is my new compass rarely points even close to North – exactly as depicted in the advertising photograph included here !

 Since pointing North is the only thing a Compass has to do for its whole life and since it only has one really simple moving part, one might think this is a hard job to foul up.